PjHurtig/adventure-lab/README.md

 - The hero image speakt loudly to the adventure and nature aspects
 - The member portraits show the feeling of happiness being a part of the club can result in
 - The media gallery shows beautiful scenery and companionship
+- The About Us image is warm, calm and happy and inspires trust

 ### Overall Feel